 Computer Projects involves systems from inception to completion.
 Projects revolve around courses taken in the curriculum with emphasis on systems, hardware, software, languages and databases.
-(2-4/2-4)
+(2-4/2-4) Prerequisite: Permission from the instructor.

 Computer Science

 CSC 110 Introduction to Computers